pagkly/Zed/Investopedia3/Deposit_Withdrawal At Custodian (DWAC) Definition.md

 Deposit/Withdrawal At Custodian (DWAC) Definition
 ## What Does Deposit/Withdrawal At Custodian Mean?

-Deposit/withdrawal at custodian (DWAC) is a method of electronically transferring new shares or paper [share certificates](https://www.investopedia.com/terms/s/share-certificate.asp) to and from the [Depository Trust Company (DTC)](https://www.investopedia.com/terms/d/dtc.asp) using a Fast Automated Securities Transfer (FAST) service transfer agent as the distribution point.
+Deposit/withdrawal at custodian (DWAC) is a method of electronically transferring new shares or paper [[share certificates]](https://www.investopedia.com/terms/s/share-certificate.asp) to and from the [[Depository Trust Company (DTC)]](https://www.investopedia.com/terms/d/dtc.asp) using a Fast Automated Securities Transfer (FAST) service transfer agent as the distribution point.
 The DWAC is one of two ways of transferring between broker/dealers and the DTC, the other being the Direct Registry System (DRS) method.
 Both enable investors to hold securities in registered form on the books of the transfer agent, rather than in physical form.
 DRS is different from DWAC in that shares in DRS have already been issued and are held electronically on the books of the transfer agent.

 ## Understanding Deposit/Withdrawal At Custodian (DWAC)

 The DWAC process offers a number of benefits to investors, including time, cost savings, and lower risk.

-As an electronic system, DWAC allows for immediate transfer to a [brokerage account](https://www.investopedia.com/terms/b/brokerageaccount.asp).
-There is no time needed for [physical delivery](https://www.investopedia.com/terms/p/physicaldelivery.asp) so the settlement process is made more efficient and significantly accelerated.
+As an electronic system, DWAC allows for immediate transfer to a [[brokerage account]](https://www.investopedia.com/terms/b/brokerageaccount.asp).
+There is no time needed for [[physical delivery]](https://www.investopedia.com/terms/p/physicaldelivery.asp) so the settlement process is made more efficient and significantly accelerated.
 It also saves on costs associated with printing a physical certificate and mailing it.

 Because there are no physical certificates transferred, there is no risk of loss or damage when transporting and handling such certificates.

 While not typically a concern of investors, there are several requirements for the DWAC.
 Shares must be free trading or eligible for restriction removal.
-The [broker](https://www.investopedia.com/terms/b/broker.asp) must be a DTC participant and the issuer must be DWAC eligible.
+The [[broker]](https://www.investopedia.com/terms/b/broker.asp) must be a DTC participant and the issuer must be DWAC eligible.

 ### Key Takeaways